Trip reference number: 104206

 Day 7: A Coruña

 Continue along the Asturian coast to the village of Luarca, one of the region's most attractive fishing harbours, before turning inland to the Roman town of Lugo, whose impressive 3rd century walls are still in excellent condition.
-Then head north to A Coruña, the city is a mix of ancient and modern, visit the Hercules lighthouse, the oldest in Europe built in Roman times, also include Castillo de San Anton, for centuries the castle protecting the city.
-There are several Roman Churches in A Coruña and fine museums, but take time to taste the local gastronomy with Navajas (razor clams) on of the favourites.
+Then head north to A Coruña, a city that blends ancient with modern.
+Visit the Hercules lighthouse, the oldest in Europe, and Castillo de San Anton, the castle that protected the city for centuries.
+There are several Roman Churches and fine museums in A Coruña, but be sure to make time to taste the local gastronomy – Navajas (razor clams) are a favourite.

 Days 8-9: Santiago de Compostela

-Leave A Coruña and head south retracing the route of the Camino Inglés which was traditionally taken by pilgrims from Britain and Ireland arriving by sea, Finally you'll arrive in Santiago de Compostela, one of Christendom's three principal pilgrimage sites – the others being Rome and the Holy Land.
+Leave A Coruña and head south, retracing the route of the Camino Inglés, traditionally taken by pilgrims from Britain and Ireland arriving by sea.
+Arrive in Santiago de Compostela, one of Christendom's three principal pilgrimage sites – the others being Rome and the Holy Land.
 Over the last 1,000 years, millions have flocked to its extravagant cathedral, which is said to house the relics of St James the Apostle.
 You'll stay right opposite it, in the world's oldest hotel – a royal hospital first built in 1499.
 You'll also quickly discover that the cathedral is just the jewel in the city's stone-architecture crown.